ibowditch/userdocs/kiosk.md

 * Members can be added without start or end times, as a placeholder, if you know in advance who is expected to attend.
   This is useful for planning events when you know who will be coming.
 These members will still have to sign in when they arrive.
 Other members can still sign-in to this event, even they are not on the preset list.

 * Details such as "K1B driver" can be added for each member to reflect roles allocated by the Crew Leader.

 * Member qualifications can be reviewed using the TCard option (top right)

 * Vehicles used in the activity can be marked (use the ctrl key to select multiple vehicles) as allocated, which is useful in determining vehicle bookings.

+* Attendees can be removed if necessary using the *Delete* checkbox to the right of their name.
+This is useful if someone signed in to the wrong event by mistake.
+Use with caution though, as genuine attendance records should not be deleted.

 (change-att)=
 ### Changing Attendance